juliustheodor/mf2garch/README.md

 ## Contact
 Please address any questions about the Matlab code to:
-Julius Schoelkopf, Heidelberg University, Department of Economics.
+Christian Conrad,  Heidelberg University, Department of Economics.
+Email:christian.conrad [at] awi.uni-heidelberg.de Julius Schoelkopf, Heidelberg University, Department of Economics.
 Email: julius.schoelkopf [at] awi.uni-heidelberg.de

 We do not assume any responsibilities for results produced with the available code.
-Please let me know, if you have suggestions for further versions or find any bugs.
+Please let us know, if you have suggestions for further versions or find any bugs.

 # Example